 Roasted ham is Ryan Scott's simple way to feed his whole family — not just for Easter.
 Most of the preparation is done the day before and the flavorful sauce is made in the same pan used for roasting.

 Cinnamon and star anise provide a warm spice to this delicious glaze, while pomegranate juice and honey add a subtle sweetness to this inspired ham roast.
 Sherry vinegar and mint round out the flavors for a fresher take on the classic dish.

 Serve this cola and brown sugar-glazed ham with Jezebel sauce.
-Why the funny name?
+Why the name?
 It's called Jezebel sauce because it's easy to make and gets passed around more than an offering plate.

-Serving a ham for your Easter buffet doesn't have to be a labor intensive process.
+Serving a ham for your holiday buffet doesn't have to be a labor intensive process.
 Use your slow cooker to do the heavy lifting!
 This oh-so-simple method ensures a centerpiece-worthy dish that's tender and full of flavor — never dry or overcooked.
 Topped with a sweetly spiced mustard glaze, every slice is dressed to impress.